omarekik/StartCli/README.md

 ](https://devblogs.microsoft.com/cppblog/debug-vcpkg-portfiles-in-cmake-script-mode-with-visual-studio-code/).
 In ubuntu environment, in case of vscode extension is not detecting the cmake binary installed through Snap, try to install from source the cmake version 3.27.9.

 ## Git pre-commit hook:
-As .git folder is versioned, the pre-commit hook can not be cloned from repo and it should be added manually.
+As .git folder is not versioned, the pre-commit hook can not be cloned from repo and it should be added manually.
 Under .git/hooks add a file named pre-commit without extension, and put this content in it:
 ```
 #!/bin/sh